ToReinberger/Epitranscriptomic_profiling_of_VSMC/README.md

 When using this code, please cite:

-Reinberger T, Ismail A, Falk T, et al. Epitranscriptomic profiling of VSMC phenotypes reveals uridine modifications linked to post-transcriptional regulation.
+Reinberger T et al. Epitranscriptomic profiling of VSMC phenotypes reveals uridine modifications linked to post-transcriptional regulation.
 [Journal, year, DOI].